-This resource provides explanations of the key concepts encountered when exploring Enviro-imprints – the ‘basics’ that every student should understand.
+This resource provides explanations of the key concepts encountered when exploring how we affect and protect the natural world around us - the ‘basics’ that every student should understand.

 - Resource management

 Human impact on the environment is managed in a way that is sustainable.
 This enables us to protect our natural resources so that we will be able to provide future generations with social, economic and cultural wellbeing.
 Any adverse effects of human impact need to be remedied and, if possible, the environment returned to its natural state.

 When a compound becomes dissolved in water and moves from one place to another, for example, a fertiliser in the soil dissolves in rain water and ends up in a stream.
 The product of leaching is called a leachate.
 Any toxins in the soil, or toxins from landfill, will eventually leach into our waterways.
 This is a major contributor to pollution, as aquatic plants and animals are highly susceptible to toxins.

 A living organism that is too small to see without a microscope, for example, bacteria, fungi, yeast, protozoa and viruses.
 Bacteria and viruses are common pathogens.
 Bacteria are single celled organisms.
 Viruses are extremely small particles that need to infect a cell to reproduce.

 A microorganism capable of causing disease.
 Bacteria are responsible for human diseases such as conjunctivitis, wound infections and tuberculosis.
 Common colds and flu are both caused by viruses.
 Fungi can also cause diseases, for example, ringworm.
 Giardia is a protozoa, and dandruff is caused by yeast.

 Fine particles of a liquid or a solid suspended in a gas, for example, the visible soot suspended in smoke.
 Particulates affect health by getting into the lungs and blocking air passages.
 Most particulates are created by burning, for example, by log burners or car engines.